vlrprbttst/drunk-ux/readme.md

 #What is this?

-This vital tool will help you evaluate the UX of your website while under the influence - check it out live @ [drunkux.com](http://valeriopierbattista.com/projects/drunkux/
+This vital tool will help you evaluate the UX of your website while under the influence.
+Check it out live @ [drunkux.com](http://drunkux.com)

 %20%22drunkux.com)